18F/18f.gsa.gov/_press/18F-accomplishments.md

 ![The California, Code for America, and 18F team after the workshop.]({{ site.baseurl }}/assets/blog/ca-child-welfare/ca-team.jpg)

-We partnered with the Department of Health and Human Services, the State of California, and Code for America [to draft a request for proposal to fix the state's child welfare case management system.](https://18f.gsa.gov/2016/03/22/helping-california-buy-a-new-child-welfare-system/) This system is used by more than 20,000 social workers to track and manage the more than 500,000 cases of child abuse and neglect that are reported in California each year.
+We partnered with the Department of Health and Human Services, the State of California, and Code for America [to draft a request for proposal (RFP) to fix the state's child welfare case management system](https://18f.gsa.gov/2016/03/22/helping-california-buy-a-new-child-welfare-system/).
+This system is used by more than 20,000 social workers to track and manage the more than 500,000 cases of child abuse and neglect that are reported in California each year.
+18F's two-day RFP ghostwriting workshop got stakeholders on board with modular contracting and modern development methodologies, and helped the state trim their initial 1,500 page RFP into two 70-page documents.

 ### Every Kid in a Park